The surprising secrets to fixing sore hips

 2) Stretching can actually be counterproductive as they can compress the painful area, such as iliotibial band stretches or gluteal stretches which bring the bent leg up and across the body.
 Get sound information on which exercises will actually compress the hip and make it sore.

 3) The way you walk and run, the way you sit, how you stand and how you lie to sleep at night can all affect your pain, positively and negatively, so it's important to get pointers on how to move in a way that won't aggravate you from a Physio who can go through your daily activities and exercise regime.
+Do you carry your kids on your hip?
+This can make things worse too, carry them in front of you.

 Want to stop it hurting?